 We at Lake Chalice have been proud to support such an amazing organisation as the Marlborough Falcon Conservation Trust for a number of years now, with our recent support coming in the form of the hack box at our Eyrie Vineyard in the Waihopai Valley.
-It provides shelter for birds before being released into the wild and within the shelter they are fed and given a few months to take in the view of the vineyards every day.
+It provides the juvenile falcons shelter before being released into the wild and within the shelter they are fed and given time to take in the view of the surrounding area every day.

 We also worked to insulate electrical transformers close to the vineyard to protect the birds.
 The thinking is, that by giving them time and safe shelter the Falcons will remain in the area once released, until they learn to hunt.

-They are smaller than you might expect, females weighing around 500 grams, or the size of a magpie, and males weighing around 350 grams, or the size of a pigeon.
+They are smaller than you might expect, females weighing around 500 grams, or the size of a magpie, and males weighing around 350 grams.

 The Falcon is exceptional at gathering prey, including black shags, poultry and pheasants.
 They will also hunt mammals such as rabbits and hares.
 These juvenile chicks will likely feed on insects including cicadas, dragonflies and huhu beetles, especially during this period in which they are learning to hunt for themselves.

-Was that a Falcon or a Hawk I just saw?
+Was that a Falcon or a swamp Harrier I just saw?